-Kalisz wins first US medal of Tokyo Games, Litherland 2nd
+US starts off strong with 3 swim medals, including 1st gold

-TOKYO (AP) — Chase Kalisz won the first American medal of the Tokyo Games, taking gold Sunday in the men’s 400-meter individual medley.
+TOKYO (AP) — Chase Kalisz led a medal haul by the powerhouse American team at the Olympic pool, taking gold Sunday in the men’s 400-meter individual medley.

+Host Japan claimed its first swimming gold, and Tunisia also got a stint atop the medal podium.

-Jay Litherland made it a 1-2 finish for the powerhouse U.S. team, rallying on the freestyle leg to take the silver.
-Brendon Smith of Australia claimed the bronze.
+Kalisz was the first U.S, medal winner of the Tokyo Games, and Jay Litherland made it a 1-2 finish for the Americans by rallying on the freestyle leg to claim the silver.
+Brendon Smith of Australia earned the bronze.

+Kieran Smith grabbed another medal for the American men with bronze in the 400 freestyle.
+Tunisia’s Ahmed Hafnaoui was the surprising winner from lane eight, while Australia’s Jack McLoughlin settled for silver after leading much of the race.

+The American women also did their part.
+Japan’s Yui Ohashi won gold in the women’s 400 IM with a dynamic breaststroke leg, but two Americans were right in her wake.

+Emma Weyant earned the silver, while the bronze went to Hali Flickinger.

+In all, five of the first nine swimming medals went to the U.S.

-Kalisz, a protege and former training partner of Olympic great Michael Phelps, touched first in 4 minutes, 9.42 seconds.
+Kalisz, a protégé and former training partner of Olympic great Michael Phelps, touched first in 4 minutes, 9.42 seconds.
+Litherland was next in 4:10.28, just ahead of Smith (4:10.38).

 Kalisz flexed his muscles and then climbed atop the lane rope, splashing the water while a contingent of his teammates cheered him from the stands of the nearly empty Tokyo Aquatics Centre.